 The primary objective of this study is ORR.
 This is an appropriate primary efficacy endpoint in this NSCLC population and will provide evidence of tumour shrinkage that may be associated with an improvement in PFS, symptom control, and quality of life.
-Secondary efficacy endpoints are those that are appropriate to this patient population and include PFS, DoR, Disease Control Rate [(DCR): CR + PR + SD] and overall survival.
-Characterisation of PK as well as the safety and tolerability of AZD9291 will also be assessed as a secondary endpoint.
-Several exploratory endpoints will be evaluated (see Section 2.3).
-These include assessment of the effect of AZD9291 on health state utility (using EQ-5D-5L health state utility index) and resource utilization (e.g. hospital visits).
-Additional exploratory endpoints will include patient self-reporting of adverse events, further characterisation AZD9291 effects on survival (i.e. impact of baseline potentially prognostic factors on survival, assessment of the course of the disease [post-progression treatment and time from study baseline to progression on post AZD9291 treatment (PFS2)] and the relationship between PK and selected endpoints, tumour samples and biomarkers (ctDNA for the assessment of biomarkers) and tumour biopsy for companion diagnostic development.
+Secondary efficacy endpoints are those that are appropriate to this patient population and include PFS, DoR, Disease Control Rate [(DCR): CR+PR+SD] and overall survival.

+Several exploratory endpoints will be evaluated (see Section 8.7.6).
+These include assessment of the effect of AZD9291 on health state utility (using EQ-5D-5L health state utility index) and resource utilization (eg, hospital visits).
+Additional exploratory endpoints will include patient self-reporting of adverse events, further characterisation AZD9291 effects on survival (ie, impact of baseline potentially prognostic factors on survival, assessment of the course of the disease [post-progression treatment and time from study baseline to progression on post AZD9291 treatment (PFS2)] and tumour samples and biomarkers (ctDNA for the assessment of biomarkers) and tumour biopsy for companion diagnostic development.

 The collection of cerebrospinal fluid (CSF) will enable the investigation of the ability of AZD9291 and its metabolites (AZ5104 and AZ7550) to cross the blood brain barrier.
-Brain metastases occur in 20-30% of patients with advanced NSCLC, and are associated with poor prognosis (Porta 2011).
-The first generation EGFR TKI agents have demonstrated only limited efficacy in treating brain metastases (Bai 2013, Shimato 2006), however, preclinical data suggests that AZD9291 may be capable of crossing the blood brain barrier (see Investigator Brochure) and potentially may offer better exposures in this anatomically protected location.
+Brain metastases occur in 20%-30% of patients with advanced NSCLC, and are associated with poor prognosis (Porta 2011).
+The first generation EGFR TKI agents have demonstrated only limited efficacy in treating brain metastases (Bai et al 2013, Shimato et al 2006), however, preclinical data suggests that AZD9291 may be capable of crossing the blood brain barrier (see Investigator Brochure) and potentially may offer better exposures in this anatomically protected location.

-Overall, the totality of primary, secondary and exploratory endpoints is AURA2 study will allow a robust characterisation of overall benefit / risk of AZD9291 in a T790M+ advanced NSCLC patient population.
+Overall, the totality of primary, secondary and exploratory endpoints is AURA2 study will allow a robust characterisation of overall benefit/risk of AZD9291 in a T790M+ advanced NSCLC patient population.

 The dose of 80 mg once daily was selected from a review of all available safety, tolerability, PK and efficacy data from study D5160C00001, in patients with advanced NSCLC who have progressed following prior therapy with a prior EGFR-TKI agent.
-At the Investigator Brochure (IB) data cut-off of 19 November 2013, AZD9291 had been administered across the dose range of 20 to 240mg once daily in this study: 20 mg (n=21), 40 mg (n=55), 80 mg (n=47), 160 mg (n=40) and 240 mg (n=7).
+At the Investigator Brochure (IB) data cut-off of 19 November 2013, AZD9291 had been administered across the dose range of 20 to 240 mg once daily in this study: 20 mg (n=21), 40 mg (n=55), 80 mg (n=47), 160 mg (n=40) and 240 mg (n=7).
 No dose limiting toxicities (DLTs) have been reported at any dose level in the escalation cohorts during the 21-day DLT evaluation period.
 Patients have once daily doses of AZD9291 for durations of up to at least 10 months depending on the dose level.
 Emerging efficacy data has demonstrated durable objective responses from the starting dose level of 20 mg once daily (Ranson, WCLC 2013).
 The selected 80 mg dose is four fold higher than the minimum efficacious dose tested in study D5160C00001, whilst still being one third of the maximum dose level investigated (240 mg).
 The 80 mg dose level is considered to have a safety and tolerability profile appropriate for chronic administration to patients with advanced NSCLC.